 Barrel Project #3:

 SBL will be acquiring a 3rd barrel (68 gallons, French Oak, Wine) from Southbound Brewing Company to be stored at Scott’s house.
 This barrel has been used once before by Southbound for their Moonlight Drive (Stout).
-This barrel is bigger than the previous ones and will require 15-17 SBL member participation at a minimum.
+This barrel is bigger than the previous ones and will require 15-17 SBL member participation at a minimum to fill it.
 A show of hands during the meeting shows that we have enough interested parties wanting to participate.
 Beer recipe and group brew dates are coming.

 International Craft Brew Fest: no new info at this time, however, this event is scheduled to occur in 2020.